-The majority of the members of the Board are non-executive, half of which are independent.
+The majority of the members of the Board are non-executive, and the majority of the non-executive directors are independent.
 The Board is committed to facilitate a balance of authority and power and believes that, in terms of expertise and experience, an effective composition is achieved.
 Board decisions are rigorously deliberated and based on the consensus principle.